 As the nation's median age ticks up, recent research from S&P Global Ratings has warned that an older population may burden states' economic growth.
 As it turns out, a state's own age may also be an economic burden.

 That's the suggestion from researcher William Bergman, a former financial markets analyst for the Federal Reserve Bank of Chicago and now director of research for the state debt transparency organization Truth in Accounting.
 Analyzing data from its annual "Financial State of the States" report, Bergman found that the longer a state has been around, the more likely it is to have financial problems.

 The primary driver behind this correlation, says Bergman, is politics.

 In addition to skewing older, states that have the worst financial conditions also tend to be more gerrymandered and in many cases have a higher-than-average share of lawyers in its population.
-Both of these characteristics can indicate a thriving environment for special interest groups, which suppress economic vitality, according to landmark research by British economist Mancur Olson in the 1980s.
+Both of these characteristics can indicate a thriving environment for special interest groups, which suppress economic vitality, according to landmark research by economist Mancur Olson in the 1980s.